justinwang8/docker-react/README.md

 # Description

 Basic React project used to practice Docker.
-Created a CI/CD pipeline using Travis CI to AWS Elastic Beanstalk.
+Created a CI/CD pipeline using Travis CI to deploy to AWS Elastic Beanstalk.